Passive Modals of Obligation

 3. The data needs to be analyzed.

-4. The forms needs to be collected.
+4. The forms need to be collected.

 Point 4: The subject and the modal must use subject-verb agreement.
 The verb ‘be’ does not change form.